-Through it, the government promotes Georgia as a growing market as the country has signed numerous free trade agreements and has low utility costs, and especially — competitive labour costs.
+Through it, the government promotes Georgia as a growing market with minimal red tape, low utility prices, and very competitive labour costs.

 According to the programme’s official website, the apparel production sector ‘is characterised by […an] extremely cheap workforce (around $265 per month)’.